quartz-scheduler/quartz-scheduler.org-site/documentation/quartz-2.x/configuration/ConfigTerracottaJobStore.md

 The clustering feature works best for scaling out long-running and/or cpu-intensive jobs (distributing the work-load over multiple nodes).
 If you need to scale out to support thousands of short-running (e.g 1 second) jobs, consider partitioning the set of jobs by using multiple distinct schedulers.
-Using one scheduler currently forces the use of a cluster-wide lock, a pattern that degrades performance as you add more clients.
+Using more than one scheduler currently forces the use of a cluster-wide lock, a pattern that degrades performance as you add more clients.

 More information about this JobStore and Terracotta can be found at